 - These powers are only part of the regulator's approach to ensuring that schemes are properly funded, administered and supported.
 The regulator also has powers in relation to scheme funding, as well as other powers to protect members' benefits, such as powers to wind up schemes or to appoint an independent trustee.
-Further information about these other regulatory powers can be found on our website: About us / Our powers.

 About this guidance

 - This guidance is primarily aimed at professional advisers, who should bring it to the attention of employers involved in schemes as well as parties who are connected and associated with employers and trustees.
 It has been updated in light of our experience of operating clearance and reflects the way that both the regulator and the market have developed since clearance was introduced in April 2005.

 - It is clear that there are many events that could be detrimental to the ability of a scheme to meet its liabilities ('detrimental events').
 However, in line with its commitment to operate in a risk-based and proportionate manner, the regulator expects a clearance statement to be sought only in relation to 'type A events'.

 - Type A events are materially detrimental to the ability of the scheme to meet its pension liabilities.
 Type A events are either employer-related events or scheme-related events.
 Employer-related events are only type A events if the scheme has a relevant deficit.
 Scheme-related events are always type A events, regardless of whether the scheme has a relevant deficit.
 Trustees and employers therefore need to recognise and understand type A events.

 - Part I of this guidance provides information about: